christianhenschel/dockeripv6only/README.md

             - traefik.yml

 **Note**: the file `acme.json` must have the permission `chmod 600 acme.json` and the ownership of `chown root:root acme.json`

+Explanation:
+- `acme.json` is used to store all sensitive information from letsencrypt (private key, certificate)
+- `config.yml` is used to have externally managed (non container) ressources/servers
+- `traefik.yml` is used to have basic settings like DNS provider for letsencrypt

 ### DNS (from Hetzner)
 the basic DNS zone will be provided automatically, like: